Public website. Private workspace.

 Publish Confluence pages without giving people access

-Let external readers access selected Confluence content as clean public pages without inviting them into your Confluence workspace.
+Turn selected Confluence content into a branded, searchable website for external readers without inviting them into your Confluence workspace.

-Built for teams who want to publish selected content, not open up their whole Confluence workspace.
+Built for teams who want to publish selected content externally while keeping Confluence as the private source.

-Sharing the page should not mean opening the workspace.
+Sharing useful content should not mean opening your workspace.

-But giving people Confluence access can feel like too much.
-It can create admin work, raise permission questions, and make external readers feel like they are inside your internal collaboration space.
+But giving people Confluence access can create admin work, raise permission questions, and make external readers feel like they are inside your internal collaboration space.
+What they often need is a polished website page, not access to the place your team works.

 Ways to share Confluence content without opening up everything

-Most teams choose between giving access, exporting content, copying content, or publishing selected pages through a separate layer.
+Most teams choose between giving access, exporting content, copying content, or adding a publishing layer between Confluence and external readers.

 Invite people to Confluence anyway